 Some new builds or replicas of heritage style boats have been recorded, including 80M, IDA, Leo Eile, Cadhla and Riasc.
-These craft have not been designated as Heritage Boats, but were included in the survey to create dialogue on what constitutes a replica or what constitutes the continuity of a tradition.
-Like replica maritime heritage boats the Jeanie Johnston and Dunbrody, launched in 2000 and 2001 respectively, these craft require intensive ongoing management and maintenance in the same way as the older heritage boats.
+These craft have not been designated as Heritage Boats, but were included in the survey to encourage dialogue on what constitutes a replica or what constitutes the continuity of a tradition.
+Like replica maritime heritage boats the Jeanie Johnston and Dunbrody, launched in 2000 and 2001 respectively, these craft require the same intensive ongoing management and maintenance as the older heritage boats.